(This page revised June 22, 2012)

 |

 I am very grateful to Michael Richter, who compiled the color information and much of the dating information, and has graciously given permission for me to use his work here.
-Some of the patterned color illustrations in the table are from photographs of actual pens, and others (marked with asterisk) were painted by Michael.
+Some of the patterned color illustrations in the table are from photographs of actual pens, and others (marked with asterisks) were painted by Michael.
 Solid colors are computer generated and carefully matched to actual pens.
 (3D highlighting was added with a computer.)
 Some of the information in this article was provided by David Isaacson.

-The information in this article is as accurate as possible, but you should not take it as absolutely authoritative.
+The information in this article is as accurate as possible, but you should not take it as absolutely authoritative or complete.
 If you have additions or corrections to this page, please consider sharing them with us to improve the accuracy of our information.